My new CD is here!

 Alan is Canadian but was born in London, England.
 Like a million other teenagers, he started playing acoustic guitar and singing Beatles songs when he was sixteen.
 He began writing songs around the same time and he has now written more than 400.

 For more than 40 years, Alan has written and recorded music, starting on the kitchen table with a cheap condensor microphone and a portable cassette tape player.
-Over the years he has steadily upgraded his home studio equipment and now records everything in a custom-designed studio located in Guelph, Ontario, Canada.
+Over the years he has steadily upgraded his studio equipment and now records everything in a custom-built studio located in Guelph, Ontario, Canada.
 He writes and records music in a variety of styles including easy listening, pop and instrumentals.

 Contact Alan to set up a visit to see the studio and receive a free, no obligation consultation on how you could capture your music.